Moving

 • Country Differences: The difficulty of getting an appointment varies wildly.
 An applicant in Washington, D.C., might have a different experience than someone in London or Dubai.
 This is purely down to the number of applicants versus the number of available slots the consulate allows.

-Understand How the VFS System orks for your Portuguese Visa Booking
+Understand how the VFS System works for your Portuguese visa booking

 This is, without a doubt, the single biggest source of anxiety.
 You'll prepare all your documents, be ready to go, and hit a wall: "No slots available."
 This is normal.
 It's a supply and demand problem.
 Do not panic.